New Mexico Poison & Drug Information Center warns about edibles during Halloween

-The New Mexico Poison and Drug Information Center, says they’ve seen an increase in cannabis-related emergency calls and they fear it could get worse.
+The New Mexico Poison and Drug Information Center said they’ve seen an increase in cannabis-related emergency calls, and they fear it could get worse.

 “You know the two-year-old, the three-year-old those are the kids, you can’t teach them to not eat candy,” says Susan Smolinske, Director for New Mexico Poison and Drug Information Center.

-The state’s Poison and Drug Information Center says in the last eleven days, they’ve seen eleven cases of children ingesting cannabis.
+The state’s Poison and Drug Information Center said in the last 11 days, they’ve seen 11 cases of children ingesting cannabis.

 Story continues below: